AjinkyaSapkal25/Sample_SuperStore/README.md

 ### [9] Profit Wise Category

-9.1) Technology is havig profit around 1,45,545.
+9.1) Technology is having profit around 1,45,545.

-9.2) Office Supplies is havig profit around 1,22,490.
+9.2) Office Supplies is having profit around 1,22,490.

-9.3) Furniture is havig profit around 18,451.
+9.3) Furniture is having profit around 18,451.

        thus, technology is having highest and furniture is having less profit.